Zojirushi vs Aroma Rice Cooker

 - easier for casual buyers to try without overthinking it

-- perfectly reasonable for households that just want the basics covered
+- perfectly reasonable for households that cook rice 1β2 times weekly

 What buyers miss